 You have a second safety which is at the same location.
 You pull that safety and you don’t have anything tied with you connected to the kite.
 The kite can fly away at some point when you need to pull on that second safety, you lose the kite but you don’t break your leg or something.

 So there are two safeties to drop the kite.
 The first safety is like stop flying and the second safety is get the f*** out.
 Theoretically the danger to Kitesurfing is low enough that people don’t hurt themselves that often.
 Accidents still do happen but I would say that it’s an acceptable level of danger.

 So far, I am not able to go upwind yet, I’m still going downwind as soon as I try their waves and I fall I still go as soon as I can when the wind is strong enough.
 I am here in Brazil for one more month and I’ll go as often as I can.
-I will not be that good at the end of the month but I will be OKAY.
-I will still need more practice, I hope it gives you an idea of the scale that it is to learn kite surfing.
+I may will not be that good at the end of the month but I will be OKAY.
+Still need more practice, I hope it gives you an idea of the scale that it is to learn kite surfing.